 Address: 3800 Mount Bonnell Road, Austin, Texas 78731

-Just on the edge of the Austin city limits, you will find Mount Bonnell, the highest point in Austin, Texas.
+On the edge of the Austin city limits, you will find Mount Bonnell, the highest point in Austin, Texas.
 The peak was named after the former Commissioner of Indian Affairs for the Texas Republic, George Bonnell.

 This spot is a lovely place to get out of the city and enjoy the great outdoors.
 Mount Bonnell is located within Covert Park and is among Austin’s best free things to do.
 The trail to get to the peak is also free and pet-friendly.